 Many times, clients will enter a consultation without having a clear idea of what they want to accomplish.
 They may be feeling vengeful, angry, or that someone did something “unfair” to them.
 These feelings are unfortunately not helpful in producing a legal remedy.
 Attorneys cannot pursue legal action based on emotion alone but rather need actionable judicial relief.
 Take some time to really think about what it is you are trying to accomplish in the legal system and if/how an attorney will help you achieve this.

 Many sophisticated clients view attorneys as a tool to accomplish a goal by use of legal system, whether that means asserting a claim for breach of contract or pursuing a partition action under California law to end a co-ownership relationship.
-As another example, instead of telling your family law attorney that your ex is a raging alcoholic who doesn’t care about your children, try explaining that you would like to have full legal and physical custody of your children.
 This gives the attorney a clear idea of what you want to achieve.
 Be prepared to provide your attorney with any documentation they request to strengthen your argument.

 Concentrate on the relevant facts of your case.
 Attorneys need as much pertinent information as possible, but going on long-winded rants to your attorney about how unfairly you’ve been treated will not change the facts.
 This will only result in a huge legal bill.
 Attorneys understand that the legal process can feel polarizing and downright unfair at times, but staying focused on the facts, the law, and moving forward are the only ways to resolve legal issues.